anbox-cloud/discourse-docs/howto/install-appliance/aws.md

 ### 6. Add storage

-The Anbox Cloud instance requires sufficient storage to work correctly.
+The instance requires sufficient storage to work correctly.
 For optimal performance, we recommend the following setup:

 * A root disk with a minimum of 50 GB (required)
 * An additional EBS volume of at least 50 GB (strongly recommended)